neuefische/web-exercises/sessions/react-basics/hello-world/README.md

 To work locally, please install the dependencies using `npm i` first.

-Run `npm run start` to start a development server and open the displayed URL in a browser.
+Run `npm run dev` to start a development server and open the displayed URL in a browser.